stop-overpopulation.org - Life could be so good if there'd be fewer of us ...

 Now do the same procedure for the data package.
 It will install the config files in

-"/etc/usb_modeswitch.d" is now reserved for custom config files (new or changed).
+folder "/etc/usb_modeswitch.d" is reserved for custom config files (new or changed).

-If it doesn't work right away we'll find out why.
+If it doesn't work right away we can find out why.

-For manual use just install the program.
-Work with the command line interface or use a custom config file.
+For manual use - when testing and analyzing - you just need to install the binary program.
+Work with the command line interface or use a custom config file with the -c parameter.
+See also the next paragraph, How to use.

 How to use